Static (DC Comics): Publication history

-An African-American teenager, Static was a key character of Milestone Comics, an independently owned imprint of DC Comics founded by Dwayne McDuffie, Denys Cowan, Michael Davis, and Derek T. Dingle with a greater representation of minority heroes.
+An African-American teenager, Static was a key character of Milestone Comics, an independently owned imprint of DC Comics founded by Dwayne McDuffie, Denys Cowan, Michael Davis, Derek T. Dingle, and Christopher Priest with a greater representation of minority heroes.
 Originally developed for Marvel Comics, Static would become a main staple of the Milestone line.
 When initially creating the first five characters for Milestone Comics, it was decided that Static should be a teenage hero, similar to Marvel's Spider-Man.
 Static's civilian identity, Virgil Hawkins, was named after Virgil D. Hawkins, a black man who was denied entrance to the University of Florida's law school due to his race in 1949.
-The character's superhero identity was suggested by writer Christopher Priest (who co-developed the original Milestone bible with McDuffie), inspired by the song "Static" by James Brown.
+The character's superhero identity was suggested by Priest (who co-developed the original Milestone bible with McDuffie), inspired by the song "Static" by James Brown.

 The character was introduced in one of the first four titles of comic books published by Milestone in 1993.
 His early adventures were written by Dwayne McDuffie and Robert L. Washington III, and penciled by John Paul Leon.
 Virgil Hawkins was fifteen years old when he became Static.
 In the comics, Virgil's family consists of his father, Robert, who works at Paris Island Hospital; his mother, Jean; and his sister, Sharon.
 Virgil attends Ernest Hemingway High School in the city of Dakota with his friends: Frieda Goren, Richard "Rick" Stone, Larry Wade, Chuck, Felix, and Daisy Watkins.
-In the guise of Static, Virgil eventually rescues "Rick Stone" from danger.
+In the guise of Static, Virgil eventually rescues Rick from danger.
 Not unlike Spider-Man, the character has a propensity for witty banter and humor, especially when engaged with opponents.
 In addition, Virgil utilizes his knowledge of science and pop culture in various battles and scenarios as Static.

 McDuffie described the character:"Like any other awkward 15-year-old, Virgil Hawkins worries about pocket money, getting beaten up, and drugs.
 But recently, he's had even more on his mind: stuff like his powers, his secret identity, and drugs.
 Because, when innocents are in danger, and Virgil can slip away from class, the geeky youth becomes Static, the dashing, adventurous superhero!"

-During the DC FanDome, according to Phil LaMarr, who voiced Static in the series Static Shock:
+During the 2019 DC FanDome, Static voice actor Phil LaMarr stated: